peterhry/peterhrynkow.com/_posts/2019-02-06-consistency-vs-flexibility.md

 ---
 layout: post
-title: "Component API Flexibility in React"
+title: "Composing Children in React"
 date: 2019-02-06 00:00:00
 categories: [api]
 ---

-Pattern libraries, component-based design systems — whatever you want to call them — it’s no secret that they improve user experience by increasing visual and functional consistency.
-Most designers will tell you that consistency is a key design principle, so how much flexibility, if any, should be afforded to users who want to customize the components in your design system?

-In this post I will discuss an area of component API design where the balance between consistency and flexibility comes into play.
-The approach you take will likely depend on the level of flexibility you intend to provide.

-### Child Composition

-In React, there are several ways to compose child elements.
-Some solutions provide the consumer with more flexibility than others.
-Let's look at a few options.
+When designing components in React, there are a number of different ways to render child elements.
+You could require the consumer to supply an array of child elements or allow the consumer to compose child elements using the `children` prop.
+There are other, more advanced approaches as well, so which one should you use?
+When I'm faced with this decision, I like to ask myself this question: How flexible does my component need to be?
+Let's look at a few different options with different levels of flexibility.

 #### Array or object prop